MystenLabs/sui/doc/src/learn/cryptography/sui-intent-signing.md

 }
 ```

-To see detailed definition for each field, see each enum definition [in the source code](https://github.com/MystenLabs/sui/blob/0dc1a38f800fc2d8fabe11477fdef702058cf00d/crates/sui-types/src/intent.rs).
+To see a detailed definition for each field, see each enum definition [in the source code](https://github.com/MystenLabs/sui/blob/0dc1a38f800fc2d8fabe11477fdef702058cf00d/crates/sui-types/src/intent.rs).

 The serialization of an `Intent` is a 3-byte array where each field is represented by a byte.